American Dad!: Origins and comparison with Family Guy and All in the Family

-When asked what first spurred the idea for American Dad!
-Seth MacFarlane answered, "It was right after the [2000] election, and me and co-creator Matt Weitzman were so frustrated with the Bush administration that we would just spend days bitching and complaining, and we figured we should channel this into something creative and hopefully profitable."
+Seth MacFarlane was inspired by the 2000 election for the show, noting: "me and co-creator Matt Weitzman were so frustrated with the Bush administration that we would just spend days bitching and complaining, and we figured we should channel this into something creative and hopefully profitable."
 In early February 2005, Barker stated, "About a year and a half ago, Seth called and asked if Matt and I would be interested in working on a show about a right-wing CIA agent and his liberal daughter.
 It was right up our alley, and everything just fell into place."
 On September 14, 2003, Variety reported that Fox Broadcasting had ordered a pilot presentation of the then tentatively titled American Dad! and "If greenlit, American Dad! could launch as early as fall 2004."
 At the time, Fox was aiming to develop a new lineup of adult animated sitcoms.

 American Dad! had a mid-season debut.
 Its first episode, titled "Pilot", was originally shown directly following Super Bowl XXXIX on February 6, 2005.
 The rest of the first season, however, would not launch until May 1, 2005, as part of the debut of Fox's Animation Domination lineup.
 Initially, it was a replacement for the originally failed series Family Guy (1999–2002).
 American Dad! was originally intended to be Fox's answer to the hordes of fans left behind from the original failure of MacFarlane's previous animated venture.
 Just three short months after American Dad!'s debut however, Family Guy was revived, leaving American Dad! with a formidable expectation: whether the series could distinguish itself from its counterpart and succeed on its own merits.
 Instead of taking over creative direction of the series, MacFarlane left the job largely in the hands of Barker and Weitzman so as to distinguish American Dad!